Rick Lazio: 2000 U.S. Senate campaign

 In 2000, Lazio ran for the U.S. Senate from New York against Hillary Clinton in the race to succeed Daniel Patrick Moynihan.
 His comparatively late entry into the race (five months before Election Day) followed New York City Mayor Rudolph Giuliani's decision to withdraw from the Senate race.
 Lazio announced his candidacy for Senate on all five major Sunday morning talk shows on the same day, making him the second person ever to complete a Full Ginsburg.

 At the time, the race between Lazio and Hillary Clinton was the most expensive Senate campaign ever conducted.

 During a September 13, 2000 debate in Buffalo, Lazio walked across the stage to Clinton and placed a campaign pledge in front of her.
 That action was "perceived as bullying and chauvinistic", and it made Lazio into "an example of what not to do during a debate with a female opponent".
 In 2008, Lazio commented: "'At the time, I was making a point about a campaign finance pledge that Mrs. Clinton had made and I didn't feel that it was being honored.
 I thought that was the opportunity to make the point.
 On substance, it was right - and on style and perception, it was a mistake, which I regret'".

 On November 7, 2000, Lazio lost the Senate race to Clinton by a margin of 55%-43%.

 2010 New York gubernatorial campaign

 Lazio announced his candidacy for governor of New York on September 22, 2009 in Albany.

 On June 2, 2010, Lazio received the New York State Republican Party's designation to run for governor.
-However, Carl Paladino, a candidate backed by the Tea Party movement, petitioned his way onto the ballot and soundly defeated Lazio in the Republican gubernatorial primary on September 14, 2010.
+However, Carl Paladino, a candidate backed by the Tea Party movement, soundly defeated Lazio in the Republican gubernatorial primary on September 14, 2010.
 On September 27, Lazio, who had won the Conservative Party primary, confirmed that he would drop his bid for Governor by accepting a paper candidate nomination for a judicial position in the Bronx he did not expect to win.